20-Minute Seviyan (Sheer Khurma)

 I experimented with adding dried dates (chuware) and was pleasantly surprised to find I actually enjoyed them.
 They impart a sweet, nuanced flavor to Sheer Khurma.
 If you’d like to add them, here’s what you’ll do:

-- In a medium skillet, heat ghee or butter over medium heat, and toast them for 7-8 minutes, until crisp.
+- In a medium skillet, heat ghee or butter over medium heat.
+Toast, stirring often, for 7-8 minutes, until crisp.

 - Add them to the milk once it begins to boil or along with the seviyan and other add-ins.